Chart Color Schemes

 Residential development activity is slightly higher than average within Kyneton when compared nationally

 Kyneton averaged approximately 61 new dwelling approvals annually.
-Between fiscal years FY-21 and FY-25, a total of 306 homes were approved, with an additional 11 approved so far in FY-26.
-Over the past five financial years, an average of 1.3 new residents per year arrived per new home.
-However, this figure decreased to 0.6 people per dwelling over the past two financial years.
+Over the past five financial years, from FY21 to FY25, a total of 306 homes were approved, with an additional 15 approved so far in FY26.
+On average, around 1.3 new residents arrived per new home over these five years, suggesting balanced supply and demand conditions.
+However, this ratio decreased to 0.6 people per dwelling over the past two financial years, indicating more balanced supply conditions.

-Development projects averaged $436,000 in construction value.
-This fiscal year has seen $32.5 million in commercial approvals.
-Compared to the rest of Victoria, Kyneton has 13.0% less new development per person but ranks among the 59th percentile nationally for new development.
+The average construction value of development projects was $436,000, reflecting a focus on premium market developments.
+In FY26, there have been $32.5 million in commercial approvals, indicating robust local business investment.
+Compared to the rest of Victoria, Kyneton has 13.0% less new development per person but ranks among the 58th percentile nationally for new development.

-Ninety-two percent of new developments consist of detached houses, while 8.0% are attached dwellings.
-The area has approximately 260 people per dwelling approval.
-Population forecasts indicate Kyneton will gain 2,634 residents by 2041.
+New development primarily consists of detached houses (92.0%) and attached dwellings (8.0%), preserving the area's low density nature and attracting space-seeking buyers with its emphasis on detached housing.
+The location has approximately 260 people per dwelling approval, further indicating a low-density market.
+According to AreaSearch's latest quarterly estimate, Kyneton is forecasted to gain 2,634 residents by 2041.
 If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and supporting price growth.

 Frequently Asked Questions - Development